 Third, even though the reading passage suggests the sounds might come from foreign undetectable submarines, the professor proves this claim is indefensible because even today human's submarines can not move or change direction so fast.
 Furthermore, submarines moving would cause a lot of noise, while strange sounds were quite silent and pure.

-- As a student of university that has a long break between university semesters, the university requires all students to do one of the following for one month during the break:(1)students must take a course on the subject that has no direct connection to th 90
+- Essay topics: Students of a university have a long break between university semesters; the university requires all students to do one of the following for one month during the break:1.
+Students must take a course on the subject that has no direct connecti 78

 Grammar and spelling errors: